-The emerging national movement to transform undergraduate education in engineering (TUEE) requires a radical shift from lectures and other forms of traditional passive learning.
+The reemerging national movement to transform undergraduate education in engineering (TUEE) requires a shift from lectures and other forms of traditional passive student learning without placing additional demands on current faculty.
 The TUEE Collaboratory features a highly collaborative student-centered active learning model that features interdisciplinary, team-based, open-ended problem solving and project learning involving real-world situations, often with real customers and real potential employers, throughout the undergraduate experience.
-All access, diversity and inclusion issues would be addressed systematically as well and embedded from the outset.
 The TUEE Collaboratory model fosters a student-centered, professional practice experiential learning environment for Transforming Undergraduate Education in Engineering/computer science (TUEE).
 The first cohort of students will graduate in June 2027 at each lead University that would establish each regional TUEE Collaboratory.

 The Solutions